YoobeeWebTutors/javascript-manual/src/07-functions.md

 Those functions usually work with some input given to them.

 Functions are essentially a variable that stores a function object.

+This chapter focuses on using functions.
+Writing our own functions is described in the next chapter.

 ## Calling a function